Jakob-Bach/Alternative-Feature-Selection/README.md

 python -m prepare_datasets
 ```

-to download and pre-process the input data for the experiments.
+to download and pre-process the input data for the experiments (prediction datasets from PMLB).
 Next, start the experimental pipeline with

 ```bash
 python -m run_experiments
 ```

-Depending on your hardware, this might take some time.
+Depending on your hardware, this might take several hours or even days
+(we had a runtime of several hours on a server with 32 CPU cores).
 To print statistics and create the plots for the paper, run

 ```bash